ffzzy840304/Elongated-Object-Detection/README.md

-This is an project for elongated object detection.
+This is a project for elongated object detection.